 compliance with open standards.

-1
+Examples for item 1: compilers or code management systems.

 The requirements on testing applicable to the automatically generated code shall ensure the achievement of the same objectives as those for manually generated code.

 Validation and testing documentation [DJF, SValP; PDR], [DJF, SVS; CDR, QR, AR], [DJF, SUITP; PDR, CDR].